PLATINUM2022

 Adults

-The Kidz Jam program partners with the Adopt-A-Block ministry to be a consistent and positive presence in the lives of the youth of the neighborhoods in which we serve.
-We have games, crafts, and various other activities to engage children of all ages.
+The Kidz Jam program partners with the Adopt-A-Block ministry to be a consistent and positive presence in the lives of the youth of the neighborhoods we serve.
+We offer games, crafts, and various other activities to engage children of all ages.

 Population(s) Served